brief illustration -post 4-bearing types connections

 What is tear-out?

-This is table J3.4, which we introduced earlier for the minimum edge distance from the centerline of the bolt.
+This is table J3.4, which we introduced earlier to determine the minimum edge distance from the bolt’s centerline.

 Minimum edge distance for bolts.

-The change, where there is a change between the specification 2010 and specification 2016 in the values of Rn, Rn upper value=2.4dtFult and Rn=1.2lct*Fult.
+The change is that the values of Rn changed between specification 2010 and specification 2016: Rn upper value=2.4dtFult and Rn=1.2lct*Fult.

 What is the difference between 2010 specs and 2016 for Rn?